 Also, being a cold-pressed juicer, it keeps most of the product's nutrients, prevents oxidation, and yields almost 40% more juice than low-quality centrifugal juicers.

-This means the residual pulp is minimal and dry.
+This means the residual juice pulp is minimal and dry.

-Juices are subject to oxidation, so it's better to consume them immediately after preparation.
-If you need to store them, use a BPA-free container for up to 2 days in the fridge.
+Juices are subject to oxidation, so consuming them immediately after preparation is better.
+If you need to store them, use a BPA-free container in the fridge for up to 2 days.

 ✅ 9 Benefits of spearmint